polymerchm/chordcalc/README.md

 out.send()
 ```

 first parameter is   string that would be used with the `.format` method.
-ANy number of arguments that correspont to fields in teh format string can follow
+Any number of arguments that correspond to fields in the format string can follow.